 - Roll the dough to a 24"x12" rectangle.
 Cut the dough into eight 6" squares.
 Brush the edges of each dough square with egg wash.
 Set a peach half, cut side up, in the middle of each dough square.
 Put a 1/2 teaspoon of brown sugar and a 1/2 teaspoon of butter into each peach cavity.
 Lift two corners of a dough square to enclose the peach half, then lift the other two corners to form a dumpling.
 Pinch the edges to glue them closed.
 Repeat with the other peaches.1 recipe cream cheese dough, 12 oz light brown sugar, 4 teaspoons unsalted butter, 1 large egg

 - Line the dumplings into the 13"x9" pan.
 Brush the tops with egg wash and sprinkle with the remaining granulated sugar.

-- Combine the light brown sugar and water in a small sauce pan.
+- Combine the rest of the light brown sugar and the water in a small sauce pan.
 Bring the syrup to a full boil.
 Remove from the heat and add the optional liquor.
 Pour the syrup between the dumplings making sure not to get the syrup on the tops of the dumplings.12 oz light brown sugar, 6 oz water, 1 Tablespoon rum or bourbon

 - Bake until the dumplings are well browned, about 40 minutes.
 Cool in the pan for 5-10 minutes.
 Serve each dumping with a drizzle of sauce and some whipped cream or ice cream.